GodotSteam/GodotSteam/docs/classes/friends.md

 ### requestUserInformation

 !!! function "requestUserInformation( ```uint64_t``` steam_id, ```bool``` require_name_only )"
-	Requests information about a user - persona name and avatar; if require_name_only is set, then the avatar of a user isn't downloaded.
+	Requests the persona name and the avatar of a specified user.

+	NOTE: It's a lot slower to download avatars and churns the local cache, so if you don't need avatars, set require_name_only to true.

 	**Returns:** bool